Sexual Assault Lawyers

 Sexual Assault as Hostile Work Environment

-Sexual assault can be considered a form of hostile work environment harassment.
+This type of assault can also be considered a form of hostile work environment harassment.
 These are sexual acts and words that are directed toward a worker due to their sex.
 It can be perpetrated by either a coworker or a supervisor.
-A hostile work environment can be created through a very severe episode of sexual assault or multiple instances of assault that add up to something larger.
+A hostile work environment can be created through a very severe episode of assault or multiple instances of assault that add up to something larger.

 Quid Pro Quo Harassment